alexjohnj/SACFiles.jl/test/test-files/README.md

 A synthetic seismogram generated using `funcgen seismo` in SAC.
 Used to test header reading on a non hex edited file.

+## `delta-utime.sac`

+An unevenly spaced time series file with x and y variables.
+The x variable is `log(1:100)` while the y variable is 0 except at x=50 where it is 1.